Vikki Blanche: Career

 Following her departure from Neighbours, Blanche worked at the St Martin's Theatre in Melbourne and had a guest role in an episode of The Flying Doctors.
-In 1988, she re-joined the cast of The Flying Doctors in the bigger role of Paula Patterson.
+In 1988, she re-joined the main cast of The Flying Doctors as radiographer Paula Patterson, the younger sister of pilot Sam, played by Blanche's former Neighbours co-star Peter O'Brien.
+While appearing on The Flying Doctors, Blanche also worked at the Cadillac Bar in Melbourne.
 Alongside her Flying Doctors co-star Liz Burch and singer Neil Finn, Blanche appeared in Nine Network's A Chance for the Children programme in 1990, which highlighted the need for water, health care and education in third world countries.
+Following a number of changes to the format of the show, Blanche was written out of The Flying Doctors to make way for new actors.
+Blanche admitted that while she would have stayed on with the show, her character had very few storylines in the last six months, and she questioned whether she was learning anything new.